stevencr/stevencr/README.md

 ## 📂 My Public Repositories

+⚠️ **NOTE: Nearly all of my projects are private commercial work and cannot be made public but may be viewed on request**

 - LingoLearn - https://github.com/stevencr/lingolearn: A modern React Native app for improving conversational skills using GPT3.

 ---